Skip to main content

 Developer Tools Gradle Lead Designer

 Gradle builds developer productivity tools.
-Large engineering orgs like Netflix and Salesforce use Gradle Enterprise to keep CI/CD pipelines healthy.
-As lead designer, I owned how those teams diagnosed slow tests and tracked down flaky failures across thousands of daily builds.
+Large engineering organizations like Netflix and Salesforce use Gradle Enterprise (now Develocity) to keep their development pipelines healthy.

 The filtering pattern replaces a dozen scattered dropdowns with a single typed input.
-Users describe what they’re looking for and the omnibar surfaces filter conditions they can stack.
-The behavioral signal that triggered the project was loud: customers were exporting to CSV and slicing data in spreadsheets.
-A product that pushes users into Excel has a filter problem, not a data problem.
+Users describe what they’re looking for and the omnibar offers filter conditions they can stack.
+As lead designer, I owned how those teams diagnosed slow tests and tracked down flaky failures across thousands of daily builds.

 Typed suggestions surface the taxonomy